 - Planishing Hammer

-Garden Art: Most people enjoy their gardens and you can make really cool garden art for them, or yourself.
-Sky is the limit here, but the more popular items could be the garden stake, and animal art.
+Garden Art: Most people enjoy their gardens, and you can make really cool garden art for them or yourself.
+The sky is the limit here, but the more popular items could be the garden stake and animal art.
 Be creative here.

 There are over two dozen ideas you can work with.